DryBuild/marvelous-potato-90e42/content/pages/index.md

 sections:
   - type: hero_section
     title: Moisture Solutions Specialists
+    subtitle: >-
-    subtitle: "By using dry build as soon as you have a roof on and either a rigid or flexible air barrier up we can begin the drying process to help insure a professional finish.
+      By using Dry Build as soon as you have a fully enclosed site we can begin the drying process to help ensure a professional finish.
 By getting our units in early and starting the moister removal from the framing and flooring we can give an accurate time on when to book your pre-line inspection and gaurentee a pass.
-Plastering and painting in winter is never as fast as summer but by leaving our units on site for the post linestage of the build you can decrease wait time between coats and get the job done\_fasternow"
+Plastering and painting in winter is never as fast as summer but by leaving our units on site for the post line stage of the build you can decrease wait time between coats and get the job done faster now.
     actions:
       - label: Learn More
         url: /features